Kansas City Blues (1885–1901): Western League/Western Association 1885–1888

-The 1885 Kansas City Cowboys began minor league play as charter members of the Western League.
-Kansas City joined the Cleveland Forest Citys, Indianapolis Hoosiers, Milwaukee Milwaukees, Omaha and Toledo Avengers in the six–team Western League.
-Kansas City placed 3rd, playing under manager Ted Sullivan, who also served as the league president.
-With a record of 17–13, Kansas City finished 9.0 games behind the 1st place Indianapolis Hoosiers in the final standings.
-Darby O'Brien of Kansas City led the Western League in batting average, hitting.362.
-Kansas City did not field a team in the 1886 Western League.
+The Kansas City Cowboys began minor league play as charter members of the Western League in 1885.
+Kansas City joined the Cleveland Forest Citys, Indianapolis Hoosiers, Milwaukee Milwaukees, Omaha and Toledo Avengers teams in the six-team Western League.
+Kansas City placed third, playing the season under manager Ted Sullivan, who also served as the league president.
+With a record of 17–13, Kansas City finished 9 games behind first place Indianapolis Hoosiers in the final standings.
+Darby O'Brien of Kansas City led the Western League in batting average, hitting .362.
+Kansas City did not field a team in the Western League in 1886.

-After not fielding a 1886 team, Kansas City returned to minor league play, rejoining the 1887 Western League.
-The 1887 Kansas City Cowboys placed 3rd in the ten–team Western League with a record of 58–54, playing under managers Joe Ellick and Bradley Patterson.
-Kansas City finished 30.0 games behind the 1st place Topeka Golden Giants in the final standings.
+Kansas City returned to minor league play, rejoining the Western League in 1887.
+The Cowboys placed third in the ten-team Western League with a record of 58–54, playing under managers Joe Ellick and Bradley Patterson, finishing 30 games behind first place Topeka Golden Giants in the final standings.

-In 1888, the Kansas City Blues continued minor league play, becoming members of the eight–team Class A level Western Association, as the Kansas City Cowboys began play in the Union Association.
-The Blues began 1888 Western Association play with the Chicago Maroons, Des Moines Prohibitionists Milwaukee Brewers, Minneapolis Millers, Omaha Omahogs, St. Paul Apostles and St. Louis Whites joining Kansas City in the league.
+In 1888, the renamed Kansas City Blues continued minor league play, becoming members of the eight-team Class A level Western Association.
+The Blues began play with the Chicago Maroons, Des Moines Prohibitionists, Milwaukee Brewers, Minneapolis Millers, Omaha Omahogs, St. Paul Apostles and St. Louis Whites joining Kansas City in the league.

 The president of the Chicago Maroons franchise was Sam Morton, who also was serving a dual role as president of the Western Association in 1888.

 The Kansas City Blues won the 1888 Western Association championship.
-The Blues began Western Association play on April 28, 1888 and finished the season in 1st place, playing under player/manager Jim Manning.
-With a record of 76–42, Kansas City finished 0.5 game ahead of the 2nd place Des Moines Prohibitionists in the final 1888 standings.
+The Blues began Western Association play on April 28, 1888, and finished the season in first place, playing under player/manager Jim Manning.
+With a record of 76–42, Kansas City finished ½ game ahead of second place Des Moines Prohibitionists in the final 1888 standings.
 Spud Johnson of Kansas City led the Western Association in batting average, hitting .342.
-Player/manager Jim Manning led the league with 101 stolen bases and 123 runs scored.
+Manning led the league with 101 stolen bases and 123 runs scored.
 Kansas City did not return to the 1889 Western Association.

-Baseball Hall of Fame member Kid Nichols played for the 1888 Kansas City Blues at age 18.
-Nichols pitched to a league leading 16–2 record and 1.14 ERA, pitching 18 complete games in 18 appearances for the Blues.
+Baseball Hall of Fame member Kid Nichols played for the Blues at age 18.
+Nichols pitched to a league leading 16–2 record and 1.14 ERA, pitching 18 complete games in 18 starts for the Blues.